FrancisKhan/ALMOST/README.md

 ## Serpent to Almost Input Generator GUI application:

-The neutron cross sections need to be provided in the input.
-They can be also generated automatically through a Python application, Serpent to Almost Input Generator, that can be found in the *scripts* folder.
+Neutron cross sections need to be provided in the input.
+They can be generated automatically through a Python application, Serpent to Almost Input Generator, that can be found in the *scripts* folder.
 More info to be found in [Serpent to Almost Input Generator](https://github.com/FrancisKhan/ALMOST/wiki/Serpent-to-Almost-Input-Generator)

 ![Serpent-to-Almost-Input-Generator](https://github.com/FrancisKhan/Wiki/blob/main/GUI_Picture.png)

 Author's email: tntfnc3@gmail.com
-# Wiki